openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >
 > But the most important thing that you should know is that everybody can help: just join us
-      and we™ll guide you, even if you only have 30 minutes of free time!
+      and weâ€™ll guide you, even if you only have 30 minutes of free time!
 A small team will organize the event by providing lists of bugs, and will be available to guide new contributors if needed.
 So it will be easy to help, you just have to come to the #opensuse-bug channel on the freenode network at Saturday!